Karen Shimada, MPH

-Karen just completed five years as the Executive Director of Clackamas Volunteers in Medicine, the only free clinic in Clackamas County providing primary care to uninsured and underinsured residents.
-Each day she saw evidence that oral health stood out as one of the most significant gaps in the continuum of services patients’ need.
+Prior to joining OrOHC, Karen served five years as the ED of the Clackamas Volunteers in Medicine (CVIM) free clinic.
+Each day she saw evidence that oral health is one of the most significant gaps in the continuum of services that patients need.